otsmr/AnotherTLS/README.md

 Yet another TLS implementation, but written **from scratch** (including the crypto) in **pure Rust** - of course.
 The focus of this implementation is the simplicity and to use no dependencies.
 I started this project to deep dive into Rust, cryptography and network protocols.
+So don't use it in production, just *use [rustls](https://crates.io/crates/rustls)* as it is and will be the better choice.

 **If you are interested in hacking TLS, you should checkout the branch [VulnTLS](https://github.com/otsmr/anothertls/tree/vulntls).**